 Length of the string Functions is: 9 Length of the string Python is: 6

-In the Python programming language, all arguments are supplied by reference.
-It implies that if we modify the value of an argument within a function, the change is also reflected in the calling function.
-For instance,
+All parameters in the Python programming language are provided by reference.
+It indicates that if we alter the value of an argument inside of a function, the calling function will likewise reflect the change.
+For example,

 The following are the types of arguments that we can use to call a function: